astrojs/wcsjs/README.md

         "LATPOLE": -90.0
     };

-Initialize a WCS Mapper object with the JSON.
+Initialize a WCS Mapper object with the JavaScript object.

     var wcs;